plenluno/btest/README.md

 btest
 =====

-btest is a unit testing tool which reports whether your commands succeed or fail as expected.
+btest is a testing tool which checks whether your commands succeed or fail as expected.

 ### Usage